Esri/arcgis-maps-sdk-toolkit-qt/README.md

 See the License for the specific language governing permissions and limitations under the License.

-A copy of the license is available in the repository's [license.txt]( https://raw.github.com/Esri/arcgis-toolkit-dotnet/master/license.txt) file.

 [](Esri Tags: ArcGIS Runtime SDK Qt QML)
 [](Esri Language: Qt)